 - Sept.
 11, 2011 — Dallas Cowboys at Jets, Jets 27-24

 See more: NY Jets odds

-As one of the top teams in the NFL last season — and one with a bright future to boot — the Buffalo Bills will be part of the Sunday docket in 2021 with a Week 5 game against the Kansas City Chiefs, and will also play Thanksgiving Night vs. the New Orleans Saints.
+As one of the top teams in the NFL last season — and one with a bright future to boot — the Buffalo Bills will be part of the Sunday Night Football docket in 2022 when they host the Green Bay Packers in Week 8.
+The Bills also play in three Thursday night games, including a Week 12 Thanksgiving game at the Detroit Lions.
 The club has built itself into a serious contender with franchise signal caller Josh Allen leading the way.
 Here’s a peek at the last three times that Buffalo took the field for SNF.

 - Dec.
 13, 2020 — Pittsburgh Steelers at Bills, Bills 26-15

 - Dec.
 15, 2019 — Bills at Pittsburgh Steelers, Bills 17-10

 - Nov.
 18, 2007 — New England Patriots at Bills, Patriots 56-10

 Ways to bet on Sunday Night Football

 All of the standard betting options are available for one of the biggest games of the week.
 You can choose the outright winner, factor in the spread, focus on totals or try props for even more ways to wager.
 Here’s a quick refresher on how the main Sunday Night Football bet types work.